-When Takahashi discontinued the FS series, which
+When Takahashi discontinued the FS series,

-At the upper end they introduced the TOA-130 and TOA-150, triplets with a very
+the upper end they introduced the TOA-130 and TOA-150, triplets with a very

 large air space and two ED elements that are heavy but give the best colour